The Cheetah Girls (soundtrack)

-The Cheetah Girls is the soundtrack album to the 2003 Walt Disney Pictures movie of the same name.
+The Cheetah Girls is the soundtrack album to the 2003 Disney Channel Original Movie of the same name.
 It was released on August 12, 2003, on compact disc and audio cassette by Walt Disney Records.
 The album was produced by Antonina Armato, Ray Cham, Tim James and executive produced by Debra Martin Chase and Whitney Houston.
 The album features appearances from Sonic Chaos, Char, and Hope 7.

 The album was certified Double Platinum in the United States on June 7, 2005, after selling more than 2 million copies in the US alone.
-It is one of the biggest selling albums from Walt Disney Records ever, along with the High School Musical soundtrack and the Hannah Montana soundtrack.
+It is one of the biggest selling albums from Walt Disney Records ever, along with the High School Musical soundtrack and the Hannah Montana season 1 soundtrack.

 Background and release

 Although there had been music recorded for The Cheetah Girls film, there were originally no plans to release said music commercially since Disney Channel's previous original films never had soundtracks before.
 Debra Martin Chase was able to convince Disney to create new contracts for the film's actresses and release the film's music as a soundtrack.

 A special edition titled "The Cheetah Girls - Special Edition Soundtrack" was released on June 22, 2004, featuring two brand new remixes of "Cinderella" and "Girl Power" with eight karaoke tracks.
 The special edition credits the song, "End of the Line", to Hope 7, while the original release credits the song to Christi Mac.
 The reason for this is that Christi Mac is really the alias of Kristi McClave, the lead singer of Hope 7.
 McClave sang both this song and "Breakthrough" on the original soundtrack.
 On December 25, 2006, the original soundtrack was released digitally to the iTunes store in the United Kingdom.